silencht/SG-SLAM/README.md

 SG-SLAM is released under a [GPLv3 license](https://github.com/silencht/SG-SLAM/blob/main/LICENSE).

-Paper is available under the "Early Access" area on [IEEE Xplore](https://ieeexplore.ieee.org/document/9978699).
+Paper is available on [IEEE Xplore](https://ieeexplore.ieee.org/abstract/document/9978699/).

 If you use SG-SLAM in an academic work, please cite: